 In the first few days, you will not need to water much if at all, since you already dampened your soil before planting.
 When you do begin to water your seeds, I suggest using a disposable water bottle.

 I find I can control the amount of water much better with one and there is less risk of drowning the seeds.
 Remember to water gently giving just enough without saturating them.

 Once the young plants have sprouted you can then switch to a spray bottle.
 This will water your delicate seedlings without crushing them.
 It is so important not to overwater, especially in the beginning.
 If you are not sure, just check the soil with your finger.
 Gently feel the soil, if it’s wet, don’t water.

-You may notice after the first few days the seed mix begins to settle a bit.
+You may notice after the first few days the seed mix begins to settle a bit and you will need to add more soil.
 This is normal and will happen a few times in the beginning.
-This is a good time to add more soil lightly covering each seed as you see they need it.
-Remember to make sure that the soil you are adding is damp but not soaking wet.
+This is why it is good have to extra soil that is damp and ready to go.

 This is always the hardest part for me.

 Remember in step 5 I told you to put 2 seeds into each planter?
 Well if you notice that you have 2 or even 3 sprouts inside of one growing section you will need to remove all but one.